 If your pooch eats a specific food from a specific store or your kitty only eats treats from one brand, you may be able to get discounts for being a consistent customer.

-"If you shop at the same retailer regularly, find out if they offer a loyalty rewards program," said Maggie Marton, author of the blog "Oh My Dog" and pet mom to three dogs and a cat.
-"I go to a local pet store where if you buy 10 bags of dog food you get the 11th bag free.
-That's a great deal if you have multiple dogs or large ones."
+“If you shop at the same retailer regularly, find out if they offer a loyalty rewards program,” Marton said.
+“I go to a local pet store where if you buy 10 bags of dog food you get the 11th bag free.
+That’s a great deal if you have multiple dogs or large ones.”

 Many major pet stores like PetSmart, Petco and Pet Supplies Plus offer customers free loyalty programs that give enrollees access to lower in-store prices, exclusive email coupons and birthday treats for their pets.
 Some even help users earn dollars off future purchases, like the Petco Pals Rewards program which gives members $5 back for every $100 spent online and in-store.